Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/ucob/README.md

 - Any gear at or above **i470** will have their substats capped.
 - Relic weapons will have their substats capped at **127**.
+- The lowest potions you can use and still get maximum benefits are **HQ Grade 3 Tinctures**.

 ## English